TrautsNottus/trautsnottus.github.io/_docs/getting-started/FAQs.md

 ---
-title: FAQs
+title: Common Questions
 ---

-# FAQs
+# Common questions

-{% include faq.html explain="How do I change the date to UK format" %}
+{% include faq.html explain="How do I change the date to **UK format**" checked="checked" %}

-If the dates in SIMS are not displaying in the UK format (dd/MM/yyyy), then this means your browser or operating system's **Language and Region** settings need changing.
+If the dates in SIMS are not displaying in the UK format, i.e. dd/MM/yyyy, then this means your browser or operating system's **Language and Region** settings are *probably* set to US English.

 Changing the **Language and Region** settings depend upon your browser and operating system.

-Please google to find how to change your settings.
+Please try googling to find how to change your settings.

-Try:
+For example, try:

 * [Windows 10 edge change date to UK format](http://www.google.co.uk/search?q=Windows+10+edge+change+date+to+UK+format){:target="_blank"}
 * [Window 7 chrome change date to UK format](http://www.google.co.uk/search?q=Window+7+chrome+change+date+to+UK+format){:target="_blank"}